 The insurance plan year is from September 1 through August 31.
-Current employees can make changes in their insurance coverage during open enrollment each year or when they experience a qualifying event (e.g., marriage, divorce, birth). (should we add 30 day rule?)
+Current employees can make changes in their insurance coverage during open enrollment each year or when they experience a qualifying event (e.g., marriage, divorce, birth). \Please note: After annual enrollment closes, benefit changes can only be made if you experience a qualifying event and changes must be made within 30 days of the event.
 Detailed descriptions of insurance coverage, employee cost, and eligibility requirements are provided to all employees in a separate booklet.
 Employees should contact Kim Clark at the Administration Office for more information.